 Exploring Walking Tracks

-Exploring the walking tracks at Whangārei Falls Scenic Reserve offers a delightful way to experience the area's natural beauty.
-You can choose from the main 5 km Whangarei Falls Track or extend your adventure to 4.8 km, including the Hātea Walkway.
-Both options are easy, making them suitable for all skill levels.
+The walking tracks at Whangārei Falls Scenic Reserve offer a wonderful way to experience the area’s natural beauty.
+Choose from the main 5 km Whangārei Falls Track or extend your journey to 4.8 km with the Hātea Walkway.
+Both are easy routes suitable for all skill levels.

-While exploring, be cautious of slippery crossings and supervise children closely, especially near the falls.
+You’ll find several lookout points, including one at the base of the falls, to admire their magnificence.
+Be cautious of slippery crossings and supervise children closely, especially near the falls.

 Facilities at Whangārei Falls